 How to Get There

 You can get to Matsumae by bus from Hakodate Station or Kikonai Station.
 Once there, you can explore the area by foot.

-A bus from Kikonai Station takes 95 minutes, and there are seven buses per day.
+A bus from Kikonai Station takes 95 minutes, and there are approximately 8-10 buses per day.
 You can get to Kikonai on the JR Hokkaido Shinkansen or the South Hokkaido Railway.
-There are also three direct buses per day between Hakodate Station and Matsumae.
+There are also a few direct buses per day between Hakodate Station and Matsumae.

 Go back in time at Matsumae Clan Mansion

 You can embrace your inner samurai and experience life in 1850s Japan at the Matsumae Clan Mansion.